 - a.
 Discuss the stakeholders.
 Include stakeholder "2x2" chart as discussed in lecture. - b.
 Develop and discuss a list of customer requirements.
 Also think about human factors considerations and metrics for customer satisfaction. - c.
-Develop and discuss the functions that the design is supposed to perform and develop associated performance metrics (i.e., how well should it do "it"?). - d.
+Develop and discuss the functions that the design is supposed to perform and develop associated performance metrics (i.e., how well should it do "it"?).

+- d.
 Develop a list of constraints, for example, does this product have to function with specific other products that impose constraints (like software/hardware), does solution have to utilize specific materials or manufacturing processes, etc. Also, consider constraints that may be imposed by standards. - e.
 Define and discuss the set of detailed engineering design specifications based on the preceding.
-Consult lecture material for a specification checklist (e.g., include quality requirements (define

-- allowable tolerance levels), mechanical properties, material requirements, etc. Be as quantitative as possible when defining amounts, ranges, limits, tolerances, units, etc. - f.
+Consult lecture material for a specification checklist (e.g., include quality requirements (define allowable tolerance levels), mechanical properties, material requirements, etc. Be as quantitative as possible when defining amounts, ranges, limits, tolerances, units, etc. Use a properly structured specification sheet and supporting prose; include reference to how each specification has been/will be validated. - f.
 Identify and describe the relative importance of the specifications.
 Employ appropriate tools such as a House of Quality, etc., with supporting descriptions. - g.
 Define and discuss the set of detailed engineering design specifications (extended/derived from the initial set of specifications) for the final design.